should you choose mediation or arbitration

 This form of alternative dispute resolution is commonly used when it comes to child custody, creating a parenting plan, the division of property, determining spousal and child support, and other issues.

-Mediation can be an effective tool for divorce or custody cases, but please note that parties considering this should be well-informed about the process before beginning.
+Mediation can be an effective tool for divorce or custody cases.
+Please note that parties considering this should be well-informed about the process beforehand.

-Contentious or high-conflict divorces are often not well suited for mediation— couples that are amicable, willing to compromise and communicate openly tend to have the most success.
+Contentious or high-conflict divorces are often not well-suited for mediation.
+Couples who are amicable, willing to compromise, and can communicate openly tend to have the most success.

 Related Reading: Is Summary Dissolution the Answer to Your Divorce Woes?